Bugusers/Java-Pro-Course/README.md

 The Main class calls the doCalc method for each array and catches any exceptions that are thrown.
 If an exception is thrown, it prints an error message to the console

+### Homework 10
+The ValueCalculator class performs calculations on an array of values of type double using two threads.
+The class demonstrates the use of thread synchronization to ensure that the two threads work on separate parts of the array without interfering with each other.

+Here is a brief description of the class:

+- The class constructor takes an arraySize parameter and initializes the array arr, the variables arrSize and half.
+If arraySize is less than 1,000,000, arraySize is set to 1,000,000 to ensure the minimum array size.
+- The getArraySize() and getHalfArraySize() methods provide read-only access to the arrSize and half variables, respectively.
+- The calculate() method performs basic calculations using two threads.
+It first creates two empty arrays, a1 and a2, half the size of the original array.
+It then copies the first half of the arr array to a1 and the second half to a2 using System.arraycopy().
+It then creates two threads, thread1 and thread2, each with a lambda expression that calls the calculateValue() method on the appropriate array (a1 or a2).
+It then starts both threads with thread1.start() and thread2.start().
+Then it waits for both threads to finish using thread1.join() and thread2.join().
+Finally, it copies the updated values from a1 and a2 back to the original array arr using System.arraycopy().
+It measures the execution time using System.currentTimeMillis() and outputs the time spent.
+- The calculateValue() method performs the actual calculation on the provided array.
+It tries the elements of the array and updates each value using the provided formula.

+The class effectively utilizes multithreading to improve computation performance, especially for large arrays.